neutrinojs/neutrino/docs/presets/neutrino-preset-web/README.md

 ## Hot Module Replacement

-While `neutrino-preset-web` supports hot reloading your app, it does require some application-specific changes in order to operate.
+While `neutrino-preset-web` supports Hot Module Replacement your app, it does require some application-specific changes in order to operate.
 Your application should define split points for which to accept modules to reload using `module.hot`:

 For example: